adamkurth/reborn_dev/doc/source/index.rst

 ----------------

-The bornagain package is maintained by Rick Kirian (rkirian at asu dot edu) with conbributions from Derek Mendez, Joe Chen, Rick Hewitt, and Cameron Howard.
+The bornagain package is maintained by Rick Kirian (rkirian at asu dot edu) with conbributions from Derek Mendez, Joe Chen, Kevin Schmidt, Rick Hewitt, and Cameron Howard.
 Code found in bornagain has been inspired by numerous open-source software packages listed above.

 Contents
 --------